 Neuroscience Research First Program

-Applications are now open for Summer 2023.
+Applications are now closed for Summer 2023.

 The Neuroscience program at LVC is happy to offer Research First, a program that provides opportunities for incoming LVC freshmen to work with college faculty/student research teams during the summer before their freshman year of college.
 This 40 hours per week immersion experience in scientific research provides opportunities to learn many new laboratory techniques.
 Based on high school records and experience, we will select a limited number of incoming LVC freshmen for this program.

 As a Research First student, you will become involved in challenging and interesting research areas that include: